On-Premises Snap XMP Online installation guide

 Run setup.exe from your download:

-Select where you would like the Snap XMP Online software to be installed and the folder you would like to use to store the survey data.
+Select where you would like the Snap Online software to be installed and the folder you would like to use to store the survey data.

 When prompted select the SQL server and specify the user credentials and prefix chosen for the databases: